Georg Groddeck: Early life

-Groddeck was born in a Lutheran family.
+Groddeck was born in Bad Kösen, Saxony, to a Lutheran family.
 His works before World War I wholly accepted eugenics and Völkisch movement ideology.

 Publications

-In 1902 Groddeck published his first book, Ein Frauenproblem, dedicated to his wife; in 1909, the book Hin zu Gottnatur was released.
+In 1902, Groddeck published his first book, Ein Frauenproblem, dedicated to his wife; in 1909, the book Hin zu Gottnatur was released.

-In 1913 he published Nasamecu.
-Der gesunde und der kranke Mensch (The healthy and the sick person), where "nasamecu" stands for the Latin motto "Natura sanat, medicus curat" Here Groddeck offers his understanding of what happens to the bones, muscles, the importance of food, talk about blood circulation, the eyes, the whole human body and what happens to this body when it obeys the orders of Isso (unconscious).
+In 1913, he published Nasamecu.
+Der gesunde und der kranke Mensch (The healthy and the sick person), where "nasamecu" stands for the Latin motto "natura sanat, medicus curat".
+Here, Groddeck offers his understanding of what happens to the bones, muscles, the importance of food, talk about blood circulation, the eyes, the whole human body and what happens to this body when it obeys the orders of Isso (unconscious).
 According to these orders, a person becomes "healthy" or "sick."

-In 1921 Groddeck published his first psychoanalytic novel, Der Seelensucher.
-Ein psychoanalytischer Roman, later published in English as "The Seeker of Souls".
+In 1921, Groddeck published his first psychoanalytic novel, Der Seelensucher.
+Ein psychoanalytischer Roman (The Soul-Seeker).
+An English translation remains unpublished.
 After reading it and promoting its publication Freud commended Groddeck to the Berlin Psychoanalytic Association.
-Alfred Polgar in his comprehensive review (Berliner Tageblatt, 20 December 1921) found "nothing comparable among German books" and felt reminded of Cervantes, Swift, Rabelais.
+Alfred Polgar in his comprehensive review (Berliner Tageblatt, 20 December 1921) found "nothing comparable among German books" and felt reminded of Cervantes, Swift and Rabelais.

-In 1923 he published Das Buch vom Es, an unusual work in which each chapter is in the form of a letter to a girlfriend addressed as "my dear".
+In 1923, he published Das Buch vom Es, an unusual work in which each chapter is in the form of a letter to a girlfriend addressed as "my dear".